bee-browser/bee/packages/estree/README.md

 # bee-estree

-> A simple Javascript parser to output ESTree in JSON
+> A simple Javascript parser to output ESTree in JSON5

 This package provides a binary crate `bee-estree` to output the [ESTree] of the input JavaScript program.